On the size of the singular set of minimizing harmonic maps: Trace theorems

-Now, since $2s > 1$ we can apply Hardy's inequality in convex sets, \cite{Dyda-2004}.
-Observe that since $\chi_{T_1} \varphi$ is the trace of a $W^{1,2}$-function, it can be approximated in $C_c^\infty$ (simply by scaling the support inside and convolution).
+Now, since $2s > 1$ we can apply Hardy's inequality \cite{Dyda-2004}.
+Observe that since $\chi_{T_{\Omega_r}} \psi$ is the trace of a $W^{1,2}$ function, it can be approximated by functions in $C_c^\infty$ (simply by scaling the support inside and convolution).
 Thus